dsc-courses/dsc95-2024-sp/index.md

 DSC 95 is graded P/NP.
 There are three things you need to do to pass:

-1. **Attend and participate** in all DSC 95 class sessions (Mondays at 10AM in Center Hall 201).
+1. **Attend and participate** in all DSC 95 class sessions (Wednesdays at 2PM in Warren Lecture Hall 2207).
     - This is a discussion-based class, so attendance **and participation** are mandatory.
 (How can you expect your students to be engaged if you're not? 😉)
-    - In class, you will be expected to complete in-class worksheets; these are graded on the following scale:
-        - 2: Thoughtful and complete
-        - 1: Lack of effort
-        - 0: Not submitted
     - If you need to miss a DSC 95 class session for any reason (e.g. if you're sick or have a conflicting exam), let Suraj know in advance on Slack.
         - Note that lecture attendance for the class you're tutoring for is _not_ a requirement of DSC 95; your instructor may still require you to attend as part of your paid tutor duties.
-    - You can miss at most 4 participation points (i.e. 2 DSC 95 class sessions) and still pass.
-1. **Complete weekly readings and homework assignments**, usually due on Sundays at 11:59PM.
+1. **Complete weekly readings and homework assignments**, usually due on Tuesdays at 11:59PM.
     - Each week, we will provide you with readings and tasks to complete that should help you reflect on your time as a tutor so far.
 These will all be posted in the above [Schedule](#schedule).
-    - Responses are graded on the same 2/1/0 scale that in-class worksheets are graded on.
+    - Responses are graded on a 2/1/0 scale:
+        - 2: Thoughtful and complete.
+        - 1: Lack of effort.
+        - 0: Not submitted.
     - Since the readings and homeworks are short (~1 hour per week), there are no slip days or extensions.
-We need your responses in no later than Sunday night so that we can plan the next day's class session.
+We need your responses in no later than Tuesday night so that we can plan the next day's class session.
     - You can miss at most 1 weekly assignment and still pass.
 1. **Complete a satisfactory Final Project**.
-    - The Final Project in DSC 95 is an open-ended assignment where you'll produce some sort of educational material (e.g. a video, diagram, or website) that will benefit students in the course you're tutoring.
+    - The Final Project in DSC 95 involves creating a video that will benefit students in the course you're tutoring.
     - Not only will your Final Project be given to your class' instructor, but it'll also be part of the "DSC 95 Project Showcase" for future DSC 95 students to see!
-    - More details to come.
+    - There will be multiple checkpoints to help you plan.
+More details to come.

 <!-- ### Academic Integrity